hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_stylized_depiction_of_a_spacecraft_in_orbit_around_9a35d444-6be7-44ef-9a70-8215191e317a-0_2.content.md

 ## Contact Us

 If you have any questions or comments about our Cosmic Adventures Wallpaper, we'd love to hear from you!
-You can reach us at [email protected] or through our social media channels:
+You can reach us at me@pavolhejny.com or through our social media channels:

 - Twitter: https://twitter.com/cosmicadventures
 - Facebook: https://www.facebook.com/cosmicadventures